 Education

-Riley at IU Health partners with the Indiana University School of Medicine to provide excellent training opportunities for medical students, residents and fellows.
+Riley Children's partners with the Indiana University School of Medicine to provide excellent training opportunities for medical students, residents and fellows.
 We offer a three-year Child Abuse Pediatrics Fellowship that provides extensive training in recognizing, treating and preventing child abuse.